 The Happy Hawg, in Hiawassee, is the top-rated Trip Advisor restaurant in the area, serving smoked meats, pulled pork, fried corn-on-the-cob, and hot dogs.

-Sand Bar (a more relaxed offering) is a sandy beach eatery with lake views, a food truck, live music, corn hole, and kid’s activities.
+Sand Bar is a sandy beach eatery with lake views, a food truck, live music, corn hole, and kid’s activities.
+It has a relaxing atmosphere and everyone appears to be having fun there.
 Try the Pimento Cheese Dip with tortilla chips or Boneless Wings, both tasty choices.

 Drop by Hiawassee Brew for a funky Cherry Cordial Stout or Hop Dang Diggity IPA.
 They have an inviting outdoor patio and serve food, as well.
 Enjoy a glass of wine from Crane Creek Vineyards, with award-winning varietals: Hellbender Red, Seyval Blanc, and Villard Noir Rosé.

 Hiking (especially the Appalachian Trail) and chasing waterfalls are the top things to do in North Georgia.
 Some falls can be seen from a walkout area, but others require hiking to get there.
 Blue Hole Falls is a one-mile hike through an amazing landscape, and even some climbing over tree trunks, ducking under branches, and fantastic photo-ops.